 Your medical insurance may cover Botox.
 Our insurance experts can call your insurance company and find out if it is a covered service, submit documentation for medical necessity and then submit the insurance claims on your behalf.

 Similarly to using Botox for cosmetic purposes, side effects may include bruising, redness, or swelling.
 Some patients also report neck pain, headaches, or nausea.
 Patients who wish to undergo Botox injections should disclose their entire medical history, be in generally good health, not be pregnant or nursing, and be infection free.
 You should not have Botox treatment if you have are allergic to any of its ingredients.

 The entire procedure takes about 10 minutes and does not require any anesthesia.
 Patients can resume normal daily activities immediately following the procedure, but should avoid applying makeup, rubbing or massaging the area or laying down for approximately 4 hours after the injections.
 Most patients begin to feel relief from TMJD, bruxism, or migraines within 3-5 days, though it may take up to 10-14 days.
 Botox lasts about 3 months and after 2-3 Botox treatments, the muscles should begin to relax for longer periods of time.

 There are multiple alternatives to Botox for treatment of TMJD and bruxism.
 These include over-the-counter medications, including dental work to improve the bite, stress management, and lifestyle changes such as diet and exercise.

-Come into Morris Park Dental’s Bronx, New York office and meet our friendly staff for a complimentary consultation and digital x-ray.
+Come into Morris Park Dental’s Bronx, New York office and meet our friendly staff for a consultation and digital x-ray.
 Each patient is unique, so we provide a personal and customized treatment plan to suit your specific needs.
 Our team of specialized doctors also provides Pediatric Dentistry, Prosthodontics, and Emergency Dental Care.
 Contact Morris Park Dental of the Bronx for more information on our full list of services.